ghoullier/zetapush-next-open-specification/fichiers/README.md

 ## What is it ?

-ZetaPush Celtia helps you to create your applications more quickly and spend less.
+ZetaPush Celtia helps you to create your applications more quickly and more cost-effective.
 You can use the _cloud services_ (users management, messaging, ...) provided by ZetaPush and create your own _custom cloud services_ for your business logic.

 The documentation is available [here](https://zetapush.github.io/documentation) and you can see and contribute on our open specifications on [GitHub](https://github.com/zetapush/zetapush-next-open-specification).